 As a leader in HIV/AIDS grants management, United Way also administers and staffs the Nassau-Suffolk HIV Health Services Planning Council, a community-based regional group responsible for coordinating the community response to improving services for people living with HIV and AIDS.
 The Planning Council is an appointed body that works to develop and update a comprehensive plan for the region, ensuring that there is no duplication of services through the various funding streams on Long Island.

 Current Funding Opportunities

-United Way administers funding for Part A & HOPWA through an RFP process.
-Begin the Request for Proposals Process Here.
+United Way administers funding for Part A & HOPWA through competitive RFP processes.
+View the current RFP for 2019-2020.

 Additional Information, Documents and Websites